axelvanherle/piSite/README.md

 ## Cloning

 When cloning you might need to run `git submodule update --init --recursive`.
 Submodules (the theme) may not get cloned automatically, this is what I (and maybe you) might need to do.

+To clone the source files so you can host this website you need to clone the gh-pages branch.
+To do this run `git clone -b gh-pages https://github.com/axelvanherle/raspberryPiSite.git`.